15 Best Free AI Tools for Beginners in 2026 (Tested & Useful)

 Best For: Speech-to-text transcription

 Otter converts meetings, lectures, or conversations into text.
+It is useful for students, journalists, podcasters, and remote teams.

 Great For: